 Practise good doorstep behaviour

-- Never to leave doors unlocked and do not to leave keys in an unsafe place (such as under doormats or floor pots)
+- Never to leave doors unlocked and do not to leave keys in an unsafe place (such as under doormats or flower pots)

 - Follow this procedure when answering the door: